Filter Delays

 Three filtered stereo delays [2026]

-You can download the Max for Live device and a Demo Live Set here: [Download Link].
+You can download the Max for Live device and a Demo Live Set here: [Download (Version 1.06, March 2nd 2026)].
 It has been tested with Ableton Live Suite 12, but might also work in earlier versions of Live.
+There might still be some bugs, or other things that will slightly change in the next days...

 Basics